 Just because a term is described in the contract or by the parties as a condition or warranty does not necessarily mean that it will be regarded as such by the court.

-It is possible to have a term in the contract which excludes one of the parties from responsibility for something that may go wrong in the performance of the contract or limits that responsibility.
+It is possible to have a term in the contract that excludes one of the parties from responsibility for something that may go wrong in the performance of the contract or limits that responsibility.
 It is called an exclusion clause or an exemption clause.
-For example, an exclusion from liability for damage done to the lawn by a builder's backhoe might be included in a contract between the builder and a home owner who is having an extension built to their home.
+For example, an exclusion from liability for damage done to the lawn by a builder’s backhoe might be included in a contract between the builder and a home owner who is having an extension built to their home.